collective/gatsby-source-plone/docs/tutorial/3_page_creation.md

 _Note: Items in a folder includes all types of Plone content objects, and cause we don't have components for other types such as Document or NewsItem and so on yet, these links would direct to the 404 page, and this is expected.
 The next part of the tutorial covers page creation of each object and handling them._

-To see it in action, go to `/demo` or any existing folder path and it's details and subfolders displayed.
+To see it in action, go to `/demo` or any existing folder path and it's details and contents displayed.

 ## Displaying Plone site contents at homepage